 Ahhh, those summer days when you can kick back and relax.
-You may want to lay around, take long weekend trips, and stay out late at night.
+You may want to lie around, take long weekend trips, and stay out late at night.
 The heck with organizing, right?
 Wait just a minute.
 You can be productive and overcome procrastination in the summer.
 Clutter doesn't stop accumulating.

 Jump to: